 Viterbo is also home to wonderful thermal baths, so if you have some extra time in the city, do pamper yourself with some treatments or even only for a warm bath (entrance for only the baths is 10 € and you can soak as much as you like).

-How to get to Viterbo from Rome: take the train from Roma Ostiense, Roma Trastevere, Roma San Pietro or Valle Aurelia (also a metro station, line A), the ticket is 5 €, ride from 1 hour 50 minutes to 1 hour 30.
+- How to get to Viterbo from Rome: take the train from Roma Ostiense, Roma Trastevere, Roma San Pietro, or Valle Aurelia (also a metro station, line A), the ticket is 5 €, ride from 1 hour 50 minutes to 1 hour 30.

-Opening hours of the Palace of the Popes: open daily 10 am-1 pm and 3-6 pm (in summer open until 7 pm, in August until 8 pm).
+- Opening hours of the Palace of the Popes: open daily 10 am-1 pm and 3-6 pm (in summer open until 7 pm, in August until 8 pm).

-Entrance fee to the Palace of the Popes: 9 € and it includes the palace, the cathedral, and museum with the audioguide.
+- Entrance fee to the Palace of the Popes: 9 € and it includes the palace, the cathedral, and museum with the audioguide.

 Tarquinia and Cerveteri

-Here you can take a stroll around the “city of the dead” and thanks to the 3D video installations, virtual reconstructions and light and sound effects, you can see how the tombs as they were 2000 years ago and have a true time travel experience.
-In Cerveteri, you can visit also the Museo della Cerite that displays many Etruscan relics.
+Here you can take a stroll around the “city of the dead” and thanks to the 3D video installations, virtual reconstructions, and light and sound effects, you can see how the tombs as they were 2000 years ago and have a true time travel experience.
+In Cerveteri, you can visit also the Museo della Cerite which displays many Etruscan relics.

 North of Cerveteri is Tarquinia, also an ancient Etruscan town where you can visit the necropolis that has been defined as “the first page of the great Italian paintings” thanks to the wonderful paintings representing scenes with hunters, fishermen, athletes, musicians, dancers, and jugglers.
-In Tarquinia, there is also the archaeological museum worth a visit.
+In Tarquinia, there is also an archaeological museum worth a visit.

-How to get to Tarquinia from Rome: take the train from Roma Termini station and get off at Tarquinia, from where you can either walk to the Etruscan necropolis or take a bus of line D.
+- How to get to Tarquinia from Rome: take the train from Roma Termini station and get off at Tarquinia, from where you can either walk to the Etruscan necropolis or take a bus of line D.

-Entrance fee to Tarquinia and Cerveteri: tickets are 6 €, for Cerveteri the booking is mandatory and costs 2 €.
+- Entrance fee to Tarquinia and Cerveteri: tickets are 6 €, for Cerveteri the booking is mandatory and costs 2 €.